 When you’re a student, squeezing the most out of every cent is crucial.
 This becomes even more important when saving for holidays.
-So, you can imagine the reaction any student would have when booking a holiday when asked to fork out more of their hard-earned money on travel insurance.
+So, you can imagine the reaction any student booking a holiday would have when asked to fork out more of their hard-earned money on travel insurance.

 Essentially, if you can afford the cost of accommodation, flights, food and activities for your holiday; you can afford insurance too.
-If you’re concerned that travel insurers ‘don’t pay’, keep in mind that roughly 90% of travel insurance claims were paid out in 2012-2013 – of more than 200,000 claims.
-Unpaid claims were usually denied because the person tried to claim for losses they weren’t insured for, which is why it pays to carefully read your policy before taking off.
+If you’re concerned that travel insurers ‘don’t pay’, keep in mind that roughly 90% of travel insurance claims were paid out in 2018-19 – of more than 313,000 claims, according to the Australian Financial Complaints Authority.

 If you’re organising a trip for a group of students who all need the same level of cover, you’re in luck.
 You can take out group travel insurance that will cover the entire party of travellers (exclusions permitting).
 So, why do this?